 Tim Ferris, MD, MPH, practices primary care internal medicine at Massachusetts General Hospital in Boston, Massachusetts.
 He is also the Chief Executive Officer of the Massachusetts General Physicians Organization, a multi-specialty medical group.
 Dr. Ferris previously served as Senior Vice President for Population Health Management at Partners HealthCare, a non-profit hospital and physicians’ network that includes Brigham and Women’s Hospital and Massachusetts General Hospital; Medical Director at the Massachusetts General Physicians Organization; Chair of the National Quality Forum’s Consensus Standards Approval Committee; and a member of the Health Information Technology Policy Committee’s Quality Measures Workgroup.
 Dr. Ferris received his medical degree from Harvard Medical School.

-Rhonda M. Medows, MD, is President of Population Health Management at Providence St. Joseph Health, the third largest nonprofit health system in the United States.
+Rhonda M. Medows, MD, is President of Population Health Management at Providence St. Joseph Health, the 4th largest nonprofit health system in the United States and the CEO of Ayin Health, a Population Health Management company.
 She leads Providence’s Medicaid, Medicare, and employer population health strategies, as well as the organization’s value-based care, health plans, population informatics, government programs, care management, contracting, and community health partnerships.
 Dr. Medows has an extensive background in both the private sector health industry and government health programs including Medicare and Medicaid.
 Prior to joining Providence, she served as an executive vice president and chief medical officer of UnitedHealth Group.
 While there, she led quality management and improvement initiatives and provided leadership and oversight of efforts to improve clinical quality and operational excellence.
 Until March 2010, Dr. Medows served as Commissioner for the Georgia Department of Community Health (DCH) and as the State Health Officer for Georgia, where she oversaw Georgia’s Medicaid and SCHIP programs and ran the state employee benefit plan, public health emergency preparedness and rural health information technology.
 Dr. Medows also served as Secretary of the Florida Agency for Health Care Administrative (AHCA), the state agency responsible for the Medicaid and SCHIP programs, health facility regulation, managed care quality, health information exchange, and public policy development.
 She also served as the chief medical officer for the Centers for Medicare & Medicaid Services (CMS) Southeast Region.
 Dr. Medows holds a Bachelor’s Degree from Cornell University and earned her Medical Degree from Morehouse School of Medicine in Atlanta, GA.
 She practiced medicine at Mayo Clinic and is Board Certified in Family Medicine.
 She is also a Fellow of the American Academy of Family Physicians.

 Len M. Nichols, PhD, is Director of the Center for Health Policy Research and Ethics and a Professor of Health Policy at George Mason University, in Fairfax, Virginia.
 He is the Principal Investigator on an evaluation of CareFirst’s Patient-Centered Medical Home Program, and is also directing other projects on payment reform and disparities, efficiency, and population health.
 He was an Innovation Advisor to the Center for Medicare and Medicaid Innovation at CMS.
 Dr. Nichols previously served as Vice President of the Center for Studying Health System Change, Principal Research Associate at the Urban Institute, and Senior Advisor for Health Policy at the Office of Management and Budget.
 He received his PhD in Economics from the University of Illinois at Urbana-Champaign.

-Kavita Patel, MD, MSHS, is Vice President of Provider/Payer Transformation for the Johns Hopkins Health System.
+Kavita Patel, MD, MSHS, is Vice President of Payer and Provider Integration for the Johns Hopkins Health System.
 Prior to this role, she practiced internal medicine at Sibley Memorial Hospital in Washington, D.C., and served as a Nonresident Senior Fellow at the Brookings Institution—a think-tank that provides research and policy recommendations and analysis on a range of public policy issues, including healthcare.
 She previously served as Director of Policy for the White House Office of Intergovernmental Affairs and Public Engagement and Deputy Staff Director for Health for Senator Edward M. Kennedy.
 Dr. Patel was selected as a Young Global Leader by the World Economic Forum and is a Society of General Internal Medicine Advisory Board Member for the National Commission on Physician Payment Reform.
 She received her medical degree from the University of Texas Health Science Center.

 Angelo Sinopoli, MD, is the Chief Clinical Officer at Prisma Health, an integrated health system in South Carolina, where he oversees care delivery, population health, and the system’s transition to value-based care.
 In addition, he serves as the President and CEO of the Care Coordination Institute, which provides support services for care transformation and population health to clinically integrated networks, accountable care organizations, integrated delivery systems, and other healthcare providers and organizations.
 Dr. Sinopoli is a member of the guiding committee of the CMS Health Care Payment Learning and Action Network and serves on the executive committee of the Health Care Transformation Task Force.
 Dr. Sinopoli received his medical degree from the Medical University of South Carolina.
 He completed his residency training in internal medicine at the Greenville Hospital System and his fellowship in pulmonary and critical medicine at the University of South Carolina School of Medicine.